OneShot666/RockPaperScissors-Simulator/README.md

 Main menu :
 - [SPACE]   "Start simulation" : Launch a new simulation (random placement of entities).
 - [P]       "Options" (toothed wheel icon) : Open the settings menu.
 - [ECHAP]   "Quit" (options) : Stop the program.
-Can auto-save the ongoing simulation if the parameter is active.
 - [S]       "Save menu" (floppy disk icon) : Open the saves menu.
 - .
 "Help note" (question mark icon) : [In production] Open the help note menu.

 Simulation :
-- "Play" (options) : result
+- [H]       "Hide/Show UI" (parameter) : Will hide or show interfaces.
-- "Play" (options) : result
+- [R]       "Restart" : Will launch another simulation.
+- [SPACE]   "Pause" : Pause simulation and show the pause screen.
+- [S]       "Save menu" (floppy disk icon) : Open the saves menu.
+- [P]       "Parameters" (toothed wheel icon) : Open the settings menu.
+- [Q]       "Return to menu" (options) : Stop the program.
+Can auto-save the ongoing simulation if the parameter is active.
+- [ECHAP]   "Quit" (options) : Stop the program.
+Can auto-save the ongoing simulation if the parameter is active.
+- .
+"Help note" (question mark icon) : [In production] Open the help note menu.
+- .
+Entity data (mouse on entity) : Display a screen with all entity data and purpose.

+Pause :
-- "Play" (options) : result
+- "Resume" : Resume the simulation.
-- "Play" (options) : result
+- "Options" : Open the settings menu.
+- "Menu" : Go back to menu (may show a warning screen before doing so).

 Settings menu : click on the tabs to open them
 - "Main" : Open the main tab.